top of page

 And as I sat there, I thought about my own story.
 About the time I wasn’t allowed to walk at graduation because I didn’t have heels.
 About the moments when inclusion wasn’t offered — and the ones when I had to demand it.
 That’s what makes being a Youth Ambassador matter to me: turning every “no” into a reason to speak louder.

-And if that means rolling into UGA with a dead iPad, a locked debit card, and a backpack full of ambition and emergency snacks?
+And if that means rolling into UGA with a brand-new iPad, a locked debit card, and a backpack full of ambition and emergency snacks?
 So be it.

 History doesn’t wait for Wi-Fi.
 And neither do I.